icy/pacapt/CONTRIBUTING.md

    and/or modify it manually;
 1. For your development, use `make pacapt.dev`;
    To generate the table of implemented options, use `PACAPT_STATS=1`.
+   This table is manually replaced the one in `README` file.

 ## Branches